- 3.17K views

 - Backpacker vibe: (particularly on the East Coast)

 Portugal is the only European country to make it on our list, as it is one of the continent's most budget-friendly destinations.
-While the Algarve Coast might stretch your wallet, Portugal has many options for the budget-conscious.
+While the Algarve Coast might stretch your wallet, budget travel to Portugal has many options.
 Try Porto, a gorgeous port city famous for its wine, or Alentejo for some delicious (and cheap) seafood.
 Even the capital city, Lisbon, can be done on a budget if you travel smartly.
 Just do us a favor and make sure to have a pastéis de belém (custard tart) — you won’t regret it.

 - Average meal cost per day: USD 15